About arc42

 4. The data related to the question is returned.

-12. The user is informed if they make a good guess or not.
+13. The User is informed if they make a good guess or not.

-13. Store the results and information of the game in the database.
+14. Sends the results and information of the game by using the UserService.

-15. The information of the game is shown to the user.
+16. The information of the game is shown to the User.

 Game diagram